slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 - An addon is a special type of an extension and must have the suffix ***addon***
 	> Example: customb2baccelratoraddon

-- When overriding a standard extension, the prefix must be either ***custom***.
-As an exception a customer request can be accomodated if there is a request to use a specific prefix
+- When overriding a standard extension, the prefix ***custom*** must be included.
+An exception is wen customer request can be accomodated if there is a request to use a specific prefix
 	> Examples: customsapintegrationservices

 - Names are important.
 The name must convey the intent.
 The purpose of the extension must be conveyed by the name
 	- An extension for services must contain the suffix ***services***
 	- An extension for facades must contain the suffix ***facades***
 	- An extension for data access objects must contain the suffix ***daos*** if applicable
+	> Examples: sapordermanagementservices
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MzczMjgyMDksMTc3NTQ3NTQxLC04MT
-g3NDM3NjddfQ==
+eyJoaXN0b3J5IjpbNjM3MTgxOTc5LDE3NzU0NzU0MSwtODE4Nz
+QzNzY3XX0=
 -->